Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 6: Percentage with Physical Illness by Age & Hours</em></p>
 </div>

-The data shows us a clear link between specific job roles and a greater or lesser prevalence of physical illness.
-However, neither Age, Hours per Week, nor work arrangement has any significant impact.
-This suggests that the reason is beyond the scope of the dataset, which would therefore require more data collection.
-A theory is that all of these positions are desk jobs.
-Spending more time at a desk with poor posture and ergonomics can lead to increased physical strain.
-However, to say this is a problem specifically at Thasos is preemptive; without figures on industry standards, we cannot conclude.
+- The data shows no clear link between any social variables and an increased risk of developing physical illness.
+The only **_real_** indicator is the job role.
+- This is still a company-wide epidemic.
+According to this [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC10840111/?utm_source=chatgpt.com),

 ### Mental Illness
 - **_"Current working conditions at Thasos contribute greatly towards the development of mental illness."_**